lukeludlow/dead_reckoning/README.md

-gps and imu ROS node. combines drivers for dead reckoning gps and razor imu to offer location and orientation services used in our rover's autonomous navigation.
+gps and imu ROS node. combines drivers for dead reckoning and sparkfun razor to offer location and orientation services used in our rover's autonomous navigation.

 gps: ublox evk-m8u dead reckoning